ShrewdSpirit/credman/README.md

 - Stateless (doesn't keep passwords in memory for later use)
 - AES-CFB-256 and AES-CTR-256 with HMAC-SHA-256 authenticity and integrity check for profiles and files
 - Multiple fields per site/serivce
-- CLI and GUI (GUI is in WIP!)
+- CLI and GUI (WIP)
-- Standalone
+- Standalone (single binary without any dependencies)
 - Easy to use
 - Auto generate password
 - Sync with custom server and user management (WIP)